dfhoughton/perimeter-playground/README.md

 ## Interface

 The point of this was partly to play with this particular algorithm, but partly simply to create a framework to facilitate visualizing algorithms generally.
 One could pop `GraphicalTutor` out and make a nicer interface.
 This repo, though, provides a simple interface via the `index.html` file that sits alongside this README.
+The build script builds `main.ts` into `bundle.js`.
+I have included this in the repo so one can use the interface simply by cloning the repo then opening `index.html`.

+The central object in the interface is a square canvas.
+You can draw a perimeter by clicking in this canvax.
+Any point you add will be joined to the most recently added point by a segment.
+The points you have added will be listed to the right.
+When you click "go" the algorithm is run, generating an animation via `GraphicalTutor`.
+The animation begins playing immediately.
+You can speed up or slow down the frame rate with the slider above the canvas.
+The steps of the algorithm will be displayed in a column to the left of the canvas.

+If you find an interesting perimeter, you can copy and save its points in a text file.
+Later you can paste them back into the text area below the canvas and click "load".
+This will load the saved perimeter back into the canvas.
+The loading code is simply a regular expression that scans the text for things that look like points.
+Anything else you type in will be ignored.
+Also, the load button will be disabled until the scanner finds at least one point.

 ## Dedication

-This project is dedicated, like all my projects, to my son Jude, known on github as [TurkeyMcMac]( https://github.com/TurkeyMcMac).
+This project is dedicated, like all my projects, to my son Jude, known on github as [TurkeyMcMac](https://github.com/TurkeyMcMac).
 He would have appreciated this more than anyone.
 It's the sort of thing he might have done himself.
 He would have done it better and with less gassing about.

 I miss you, Jude.
 You were the best person I've ever known.
 I love you.